xiangshen-dk/workshop-building-secure-apis/docs/resource-policy.md

 5\.
 Click the 'Invoke URL' and verify that you don't have access anymore.
 Note: you may have to wait for a few seconds and refresh a couple of times.

 6\.
 The current error message gives away a bit more info.
-You can update the error message by chaning the __Mapping Templates__ under 'Access Denied[403]' in 'Gateway Responses':
+You can update the error message by changing the __Mapping Templates__ under 'Access Denied[403]' in 'Gateway Responses':

   ![Pet Store API](../screenshots/example-api-5.png)